-This course is designed to introduce students to fundamental cameral and darkroom techniques.
+This course is designed to introduce students to fundamental camera and darkroom techniques.
 Through lectures, we will discuss various choices in camera, film, lighting, composition, developing and print enlarging.
-Students will be required to have own 35mm SLR camera.
+Students will be required to have own 35mm SLR carnera.
 Lab fees.
 Hours of class per week: 4.

 AR 162 Art Photography II SP 3 s.h.

 This course is designed to help foster student's artistic abilities while using photography as the medium.
 All technical information is taught in AR 161 Art Photography I and is a prerequisite for this course.
 Photo II is created with the artist in mind.
 Projects, ideas, and concepts are limited only to the student's creativity.
 Students are required to have their own 35 mm camera.
 Lab fees.
-Prerequisite:
+Prerequisite: AR 160 Art Photography.
+Hours of class per week: 4.

-AR 200 Printmaking I FA 3 s.h.
+AR 200 Printmaking I